 - larger cholesterol polyps tend to be hypoechoic

-- small polyps are adherent to the wall and a smooth
+- small polyps may be adherent to the wall and smooth

 - larger lesions tend to be pedunculated and granular in outline

-CT is often unable to detect small lesions.
-Larger polyps will appear as soft tissue density projections into the lumen of the bladder, and demonstrate enhancement similar to that of the rest of the gallbladder.
-More intense enhancement should be viewed with suspicion, as it is more commonly associated with malignancy.
+CT is often unable to detect small gallbladder polyps.
+Larger polyps will appear as soft tissue attenuation projections into the lumen of the bladder, and will demonstrate enhancement similar to that of the rest of the gallbladder.
+More intense enhancement should be viewed with suspicion, as it is associated with increased vascularity in malignancy.

 Treatment and prognosis

-Polyps that are 5-10 mm in size warrant follow-up to ensure no interval growth.
-Follow-up interval varies from 3 to 6 months 6,9,10.
+- 5-10 mm: follow-up to ensure no interval growth.
+Follow-up interval varies from 3 to 6 months 6,9.